 Streaming is not a bad thing in itself.
 Data transfer rates are becoming faster and more efficient.
 Processors are gaining in performance speeds and the materials we use to make many of the most common technological devices are gradually improving.

-However, consumer demands are keeping pace: Not but a few years ago, HD videos at 720p resolution were widely considered standard.
-Today, viewers have become accustomed to 4K resolution (2160p) across the board.
-This paired with steadily increasing demand for music and video streaming leaves little time for advances in tech to pull ahead.
+However, consumer demands are keeping pace.
+Just a few years ago, HD videos at 720p resolution were considered standard.
+Today, viewers are accustomed to 4K resolution (2160p).
+This, paired with steadily increasing demand for music and video streaming, leaves little time for advances in tech to pull ahead.

 - Streaming services need to adopt a new design: Functions such as autoplay and integrated videos which aim at maximizing content consumption must be rethought.